sheidaj/FloydW-project/README.md

 ## How to begin

-To understand the function of the algorithm, you can read the Floyd Warshall Algorithm wikipedia.
+Understanding of the Floyd Warshall Algorithm.
+Read the acknowledment section
-EduLearn also explained in simple way how to start coding.

 ## Getting Started